 Quantifying Pressing Effectiveness and Its Impact on Formations

 Introduction/Background Information

-The prominence of data science has increased in association football (or soccer), with the volume of its analytics output fast approaching other sporting codes such as baseball, cricket, and basketball due to the dynamic nature of the game [7].
-Football’s suitability to analytics has given rise to numerous use cases including the analysis of player performance (for example, passing and positioning) and the strategic decision-making process employed by coaches [6][9].
-Machine learning techniques a have been utilized to understand the pressing strategies implemented by successful teams and the potential impact of different formations on the effectiveness of pressing [14][2].
-To illustrate, diverse formations may influence pressing tactics, with high pressing strategies being more suitable for 4-3-3 formations as compared to zonal pressing with a 4-4-2 formation [5].
-Despite the development of metrics like Passes Allowed Per Defensive Action (PPDA) or Defensive Action Expected Threat (DAxT) to measure aspects of pressing effectiveness (or more generally, the effectiveness of defensive contributions) [15][11], there is a gap in research regarding the influence of formations on pressing throughout the pitch.
+The prominence of data science has increased in association football (or soccer), with the volume of its analytics output fast approaching other sporting codes such as baseball, cricket, and basketball (Decroos, 2020).
+Football’s suitability to analytics has given rise to numerous use cases including the analysis of player performance (for example, passing and positioning) and the strategic decision-making process employed by coaches (Cotton & Miller, 2022; Goes et al., 2021).
+One fundamental tactic analysed is pressing, a defensive strategy where the team without possession aggressively attempts to regain the ball.
+It disrupts the opponent’s build-up play, forces errors, and facilitates quick transitions to offense, making it a cornerstone of modern football (Chambers, 2022; Morgan, 2018).
+Pressing strategies involve the application of different formations to optimise defensive effectiveness.
+For instance, a high pressing strategy might be more suitable for a 4-3-3 formation, whereas zonal pressing fits better with a 4-4-2 setup (The Coaches’ Voice, 2023).
+Formations refer to the arrangement of players on the pitch, influencing both attacking and defensive strategies and manoeuvres (Bauer et al., 2023).

+Machine learning techniques have increasingly been used to understand the pressing strategies implemented by successful teams and the potential impact of different formations on the effectiveness of pressing (Bauer & Anzer, 2021; Rico-González et al., 2023).
+Despite the development of metrics like Passes Allowed Per Defensive Action (PPDA) or Defensive Action Expected Threat (DAxT) to measure aspects of pressing effectiveness (or more generally, the effectiveness of defensive contributions) (Merhej et al., 2021; Trainor, 2014), there is a gap in research regarding the influence of formations on pressing throughout the pitch.

 Literature Review

-Pressing is a fundamental defensive tactic in football where the team without possession aggressively attempts to win the ball back from the opponent.
-It disrupts the opponent’s build-up play, forces errors, and creates opportunities for quick transitions to offense [4].
-Pressing has become a prominent tactic in recent years, championed by managers like Ju¨rgen Klopp and Pep Guardiola, who have gone on to winning the most prestigious prizes in football [13].

 Types of Presses

-There are several types of presses used in different situations, often depending on the team’s overall tactics and the location of the ball on the pitch [4].
+There are several types of presses used in different situations, often depending on the team’s overall tactics and the location of the ball on the pitch (Chambers, 2022).
 Some common types include:

 High Press: The team applies pressure high up on the pitch in the opponent’s at- tacking or midfield third.
-This is a high-risk, high-reward tactic that can lead to turnovers in dangerous areas but leaves the defense vulnerable if bypassed [4][10].
+This is a high-risk, high-reward tactic that can lead to turnovers in dangerous areas but leaves the defence vulnerable if bypassed (Chambers, 2022; Low et al., 2018).

-Midfield Press: Pressing occurs around the centre of the pitch, allowing the op- ponent some space to build up play, but restricting their options and forcing them backwards [4].
+Midfield Press: Pressing occurs around the centre of the pitch, allowing the op- ponent some space to build up play, but restricting their options and forcing them backwards (Chambers, 2022).

-Low Block: The team defends deep in their own half, staying compact and forcing the opponent to break them down [4][10].
+Low Block: The team defends deep in their own half, staying compact and forcing the opponent to break them down (Chambers, 2022; Low et al., 2018).

 Counter-Press (or gegenpress): The team aims to win the ball back immediately after losing possession, typically in the opponent’s attacking half (like the high press).
 This high-intensity tactic relies on quick transitions and is effective against unprepared teams.
-However, the counter-press needs to be used strategically to avoid the team losing its shape [4].
+However, the counter-press needs to be used strategically to avoid the team losing its shape (Chambers, 2022).

-Effective pressing requires co-ordinated pressing triggers, player co-operation, and indi- vidual pressing skills [12].
+Effective pressing requires co-ordinated pressing triggers (specific actions or cues that signal players to initiate pressing), player co-operation, and individual pressing skills (Modric et al., 2023).

 Formation Analysis and Gameplay Influence

-Formations are player arrangements on the pitch, influencing both attacking and defensive strategies, such as:
+Different types of formations can be employed to optimise various aspects of gameplay, such as:

-Attacking Play: Formations impact how teams build attacks with some empha- sizing width and others focusing on central control [3].
+Attacking Play: Formations impact how teams build attacks with some emphasizing width and others focusing on central control (Bauer et al., 2023).

-Defensive Play: Formations dictate defensive shape and pressing strategies, with some formations favouring high pressing fullbacks and others prioritizing defensive solidity [3].
+Defensive Play: Formations dictate defensive shape and pressing strategies, with some formations favouring high pressing fullbacks and others prioritizing defensive solidity (Bauer et al., 2023).